 Evacuation emergencies include fires; hazmat and explosions when evacuations are directed by emergency personnel; natural gas leaks; unplanned utility outages; bomb threats and other situations when emergency personnel direct buildings to be evacuated.
 Evacuations can range from a single building to a portion of campus or the entire campus.
 In the event of an areawide or campus-wide evacuation, the university police department will coordinate with local government authorities to ensure that evacuation directions do not conflict with those of the surrounding jurisdiction.
 In the event of a fire or other evacuation emergency on campus, all persons in affected areas must evacuate immediately.
-Notification of a fire or other evacuation emergency is provided by a building fire alarm signal that may be a strobe/horn or internal voice emergency communication system depending on the building.
-Initial emergency notifications may also be followed by e-mail, text message, voice communication (external/internal emergency speaker system), message board announcement, Net Notify (computer screen announcement) and/or phone communication such as voice mail if appropriate.
+Notification of a fire or other evacuation emergency is provided by a building fire alarm signal that may be a strobe/horn.
+Initial emergency notifications may also be followed by e-mail, text message, voice communication (internal and external emergency speaker system), message board announcement, Net Notify (computer screen announcement) and/or phone communication such as voice mail if appropriate.
 Fire evacuation procedures are also posted in all campus residence hall rooms and are available on the web.